kar0v/sdo-dynamo/README.md

 Security best practices are taken into account and could be even taken a step further by disabling public endpoint access and using only private endpoint access.

 Currently the var.allowed_ips is a cidr range with only my IP in it.
 Check out the terraform.tfvars.example file.

+Nodes are deployed in private subnets only and egress access to the applications is allowed only through an ELB which is created by the k8s service.

+Pod to pod communication is currently unrestricted, but can be further restricted by using network policies, which EKS supports as part of the CNI.